Polynomial system solving, sparse/toric elimination theory, structured matrices. Resultants reduce system solving to linear algebra.

 Robust calibration of parallel robots (by applying elimination techniques),

-forward kinematics of Stewart/Gough platforms (by exploiting the structure
+forward kinematics of Stewart/Gough platforms,

 and design of robotic platforms for medical applications such as physiotherapy.